jacek-poreda-sonarsource/test-gh-action/README.md

 ## Have questions or feedback?

-To provide feedback (request a feature or report a bug), please post on the [SonarSource Community Forum](https://community.sonarsource.com/) with the tag `sonarqube-team`.
+To provide feedback (request a feature or report a bug), please post on the [SonarSource Community Forum](https://community.sonarsource.com/) with the tag `sonarqube`.

 ## License

-The Dockerfile and associated scripts and documentation in this project are released under the LGPLv3 License.
+Scripts and documentation in this project are released under the LGPLv3 License.

 Container images built with this project include third-party materials.